 Nature sheds layers, so choose something to shed or release.

 Energy returns to the core or roots so make a commitment to an inward-looking project (study, meditation).

 And as with all the festivals of the Wheel of the Year, make an effort to actively notice the natural world around you; its colours, textures, smells, sounds, shapes.
 What are the birds, animals and insects doing?
 How do these things make you feel?
 Light a red, orange or yellow candle, bake an apple pie and share it with friends.

 At Mabon I like to reflect on what I’ve learned and experienced during the preceding summer months (harvesting my abundance, as it were).
 I invest this personal harvest in preparations for the next season of growth.
 I promise myself to dial down the 'busyness', wrap-up projects and clear out what I don't need any more.
 I'm about to hibernate: I'd rather my cave was roomy and comfortable wouldn't you?

-This year I'll probably mark the day in a simple way (no explanation needed!).
-Perhaps I’ll buy a bottle of organic cider, go up to the woods, drink a toast to the season and offer what’s left to the Earth, the trees and the spirits?
+In this pestilential year I'll probably mark the day in a simple way.
+I might buy a bottle of organic cider, go up to the woods, drink a toast to the season and offer what’s left to the Earth, the trees and the spirits.
 Then tonight I’ll get my thinking cap on and start gathering in my store of riches.
 Winter is coming! (to quote Ned Stark).